 David has been on the faculty of the Martha Graham School since 1982.
 In addition, he has taught at the American Dance Festival (ADF) held at Duke University, as well as ADF West in Salt Lake City and ADF Seoul in Korea.
 In 1991 he was invited to teach and choreograph at the Vienna International Dance Festival.
 He has given workshops in Quebec City, Tokyo, Oslo, Dublin and Rio de Janeiro.

 David spent two years as a full-time faculty member at Texas Christian University.
 Since becoming DK’s Artistic Director in 1991, he has choreographed over 70 dances including Scheherazade, Carmina Burana, COLE!, The Planets, The Four Elements, El Salòn Mexico, Magical Mystery Tour, Rite of Spring and Les Noces.
-He has choreographed dances for the Indianapolis Symphony Orchestra for its New Year’s Eve performances as well as their Discovery Series concerts.
+He has choreographed dances for the Indianapolis Symphony Orchestra for its New Year’s Eve performances, their Discovery Series concerts, and most recently Daphnis et Chloé for a production conducted by Maestro Krzysztof Urbanski.
 He also has choreographed numerous productions at the IRT, including A Christmas Carol, the Civic Theatre, Phoenix Theatre, Edyvean Repertory Theatre, Salome for the Arizona Opera and Miss Evers’ Boys for Cincinnati Playhouse in the Park and for Santa Fe Stages.

 David co-directed As You Like It at the Indiana Repertory Theatre with IRT’s Artistic Director Janet Allen.
 He also was Artistic Director of The Green Shows at the Oregon Shakespeare Festival (OSF) for ten seasons.
 He has choreographed The Beat on the Ball State University Student Dance Company.
 In 2009 he re-set sections of Fascinatin’ Rhythm on Tiler Peck and Joaquin De Luz of the New York City Ballet and Sarah Lane of American Ballet Theatre for the inaugural gala performance of Indianapolis City Ballet.
 He is the founder and co-artistic director of Spotlight, an annual fund-raiser for the Indiana Aids Fund that has brought together the Indianapolis Performing Arts community since 1994.